CONFERENCE DAY ONE

 8.20 Chair’s Opening Remarks

-• Chris Kadamus Executive Director of Engineering, DDCS, Eli Lilly & Co.
+• Chris Kadamus Executive Director of Engineering, Eli Lilly & Co.

 AN EMERGING ERA OF CNS DRUG DELIVERY INNOVATION: HOW DO WE DETERMINE WHICH ROA IS BEST?